Memorable Manitobans: Gabriel Richard Rowe (1897-1968)

 In 1922, he came to Brandon and served for 40 years as Principal of Alexandra School (1922-1929), David Livingstone School (1930-1941, 1942-1948), and Earl Oxford School (1941-1942, 1948-1964).
 He served a term as President of the Manitoba Teachers’ Society (1948-1949).
 He received three academic degrees resulting from study in evenings and vacations at the University of Minnesota and Harvard University.

 On 11 July 1932, he married Kathleen Joan “Kay” Moreland at Winnipeg.
-Active in Brandon community affairs, he was President of the Brandon Community Chest, Chairman of the Brandon 75th anniversary celebrations (1957), President of the Brandon General Hospital Board, Director of Civil Defence and Emergency Measures Organization, a member of the Town Planning Advisory Board, Chairman of the Brandon Industrial Commission, President of the Brandon Citizens Committee for the Performing Arts, and President of the Brandon Allied Arts Council.
+Active in Brandon community affairs, he was President of the Brandon Community Chest, Chairman of the Brandon 75th anniversary celebrations (1957), President of the Brandon General Hospital Board, a Brandon city councillor (1962-1963), Director of Civil Defence and Emergency Measures Organization, a member of the Town Planning Advisory Board, Chairman of the Brandon Industrial Commission, President of the Brandon Citizens Committee for the Performing Arts, and President of the Brandon Allied Arts Council.
 A life-long Liberal, he was a candidate in the 1949 provincial general election and served as the President of the Manitoba Liberal Association in 1950.

 1901 Canada census, Automated Genealogy.